 Once you have been accepted to attend Shoreline Community College we will share your information with SEVIS and the system allows us to create an I-20 for you.
 This I-20 is mailed to you.
 When you apply for your student visa the U.S. Consulate or Embassy confirms through SEVIS that the I-20 is valid.

 When you arrive at the airport, the Customs officer updates your SEVIS record with your entry information.

 When you arrive on campus, we confirm your arrival in SEVIS.
-Each quarter, we are required to update your information (That you are still a full-time student at SCC).
-IMPORTANT: If for any chance, you cannot take at least 12 credit hours, make sure you get prior permission from your advisor and complete an RCL form so that we keep your SEVIS record active!
+Each quarter, we are required to update your information (that you are still a full-time student at SCC).
+IMPORTANT: If for any reason you cannot take at least 12 credit hours during a quarter, make sure you get prior permission from your advisor and complete an RCL form so that we keep your SEVIS record active!

 After you complete your program at Shoreline and transfer to another university or leave the U.S., we are required to update your SEVIS record with that information.

 - If the student has enrolled at Shoreline Community College, or failed to enroll

 - A change of the student's or dependent's legal name or address

 - Any student who graduates prior to the end date listed on their I-20